microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 ### Links

 - Avoid duplication of content, instead link to the `single source of truth`
 - Link but don't summarize.
-Summarizing content on another page leads to the content living in two places.
+Summarizing content on another page leads to the content living in two places
 - Use meaningful anchor texts, e.g. instead of writing `Follow the instructions [here](../recipes/Markdown.md)` write `Follow the [Markdown guidelines](../recipes/Markdown.md)`

 ### Lists

-- List items should start with capital letters
+- List items should start with capital letters if possible
 - Use ordered lists when the items describe a sequence to follow, otherwise use unordered lists
 - For ordered lists, prefix each item with `1.` When rendered, the list items will appear with sequential numbering.
 This avoids number-gaps in list
 - Do not add commas (,) or semicolons (;) to the end of list items, and avoid periods (.) unless the list item represents a complete sentence